 Dr. Okoroha may recommend an X-ray to confirm the fracture and assess displacement of the bone.
 Sometimes, Dr. Okoroha might suggest a CT scan to obtain further details of the fracture, especially the joint surfaces.

 What are the Treatment Options for Radial Head Fractures?

 After careful examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 The treatment of a fracture depends on the type of fracture.

 - Type 1 fractures are usually very small.
 The bone appears cracked but remains fitted together.
 Okoroha may use a splint (casting) to fix the bone.
 You may have to wear a sling for a few days.
 If the crack becomes intense or the fracture gets deep, then Dr. Okoroha may suggest surgical treatment.

 - Type 2 fractures are characterized by displacement of bones and breaking of bones in large pieces and can be treated by surgery.
 During surgery, Okoroha will correct the soft-tissue injuries and insert screws and plates to hold the displaced bones together firmly.
 Small pieces of bone may be removed if it prevents the normal movement of the elbow.

 - Type 3 fractures are characterized by multiple broken pieces of bone.
 Surgery is considered the compulsory to either fix or remove the broken pieces of bone, sometimes including the radial head.
 An artificial radius head may be placed to improve the function of the elbow.

-If you have experienced a radial head fracture of the elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a radial head fracture of the elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.